10up/windows-azure-storage/README.md

 * Fixed the bug with year and month getting trimmed for file system images.

 ### 2.0 ###
-* Updated to use Windows Azure SDK for PHP from https://github.com/WindowsAzure/azure-sdk-for-php and fixed to work with WordPress 3.4.1
+* Updated to use Microsoft Azure SDK for PHP from https://github.com/WindowsAzure/azure-sdk-for-php and fixed to work with WordPress 3.4.1

 ### 1.9 ###
 * Fixed case sensitivity error in file names on Linux

 ### 1.8 ###
-* Bug fixed in generating blob storage URL when using Windows Azure Storage emulator
+* Bug fixed in generating blob storage URL when using Microsoft Azure Storage emulator

 ### 1.7 ###
 * Added support to upload video files to blob storage

 ### 1.5 ###
-* Included Windows Azure SDK for PHP v4.1.0 with the plugin.
+* Included Microsoft Azure SDK for PHP v4.1.0 with the plugin.
 Now setting mime-type for uploaded file to blob storage.

 ### 1.4 ###
-* Included Windows Azure SDK for PHP v4.0.2 with the plugin.
+* Included Microsoft Azure SDK for PHP v4.0.2 with the plugin.

 ### 1.3 ###
-* Included Windows Azure SDK for PHP v4.0.1 with the plugin, so no need to install the SDK separetely.
+* Included Microsoft Azure SDK for PHP v4.0.1 with the plugin, so no need to install the SDK separetely.
 Also fixed thumbnail handling issue while uploading files when some specific theme is enabled.

 ### 1.2 ###
-* This release is compatible with Windows Azure SDK for PHP v3.0.0.
+* This release is compatible with Microsoft Azure SDK for PHP v3.0.0.
 It also fixes issue with deleting media files when thumbnails are associated.

 ### 1.1 ###
-* This release is compatible with Windows Azure SDK for PHP v2.1.0 and WordPress 3.1
+* This release is compatible with Microsoft Azure SDK for PHP v2.1.0 and WordPress 3.1

 ### 1.0 ###
-* First release of Windows Azure Storage plugin for WordPress
+* First release of Microsoft Azure Storage plugin for WordPress

 ## Upgrade Notice ##